Department of Nursing Mission Statement

-Caring.The Nursing Program is guided by the mission of Concordia University as a Christian institution.
+Caring.The Nursing Program is guided by the mission of Concordia University Irvine as a Christian institution.
 The curriculum is designed around Dr. Jean Watson's philosophy of caring in nursing along with the standards identified by the Commission on Collegiate Nursing Education (CCNE).
 Our goal is to educate nurses to develop a view of nursing as a self-actualizing process that is essential in ministering to those who need care.
-Working closely with faculty role models, you will learn to see nursing as both a philosophical and scientific approach to caring for all those who seek health care, disease prevention and management, health promotion, and health education.
+Working closely with faculty role models, students will learn to see nursing as both a philosophical and scientific approach to caring for all those who seek health care, disease prevention and management, health promotion, and health education.

 Compassionate.Throughout the courses and interaction with faculty, students will be prepared to provide culturally-sensitive nursing care to a growing ethnically diverse population.
 Essential to this discipline is the development of attributes that encourage the holistic development of self in order to become socially responsive to the healthcare needs of a culturally diverse world.